Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 * [book] Classical Electrodynamics by John Jackson

+* [Lecture] Advanced Electromagnetism by Fu-Goul Yee at NTU Taiwan (in Chinese)

 ## Classical Optics

 * [book] Principle of Optics, Max Born

 ## Quantum Mechanics and Advanced Quantum Mechanics

+* [lecture] Quantum Mechanics by Leonard Susskind at Stanford

 * [book] The Principle of Quantum Mechanics by P.A.M.
 Dirac